patchkez/kmdplatform/docs/howto_contribute.md

 - Please don't push changes to the master directly.
 Allow your changes to be peer reviewed.
 - Please use `dev` branch for things that may break existing features.
 - Please use `stable` branch for production deployments.
+- Please don't use forced push as it will break things for other contributors.
 - Tag versions so that we can use specific versions. _We need to come up with strategy for this._